Alexander Mamut: Career

 Mamut was Chairman of Moscow Business World (MDM-Bank) («Московский Деловой Мир» (МДМ)) or Moskovsky Delovoy Mir (MDM) from 1999 to 2002.

 Mamut made donations to Boris Yeltsin's 1996 re-election campaign.
 He was an economic adviser to the chief of the Russian presidential administration, Alexander Voloshin from 1998 to 1999.

 On 31 May 1999, Mamut was elected to the board of directors of Sobinbank (Собинбанк).

-Mamut’s “A&NN” Investment Company acquired 100% of shares of Evroset from Evgeniy Chichvarkin and Timur Artemiev in 2008.
+Mamut's "A&NN" Investment Company acquired 100% of shares of Evroset from Evgeniy Chichvarkin and Timur Artemiev in 2008.
 By October 2008, he sold 49.9% to VimpelCom.

 Mamut acquired 60% of the Spar Moscow Holding in 2009.
-He also acquired the “Torpedo-ZIL” football club for the symbolic price of $1.
+He also acquired the Torpedo-ZIL football club for the symbolic price of $1.
 Two years later, in 2011, he invested in the Nomos-Bank.
 He is a large investor in Ingosstrakh, the insurance company, and Troika-Dialog, an investment bank.
 He has also invested in Polymetal International, a mining company, and PIK Group, a construction company.

 Media

 Mamut founded the SUP Company in 2006, and acquired LiveJournal Russia in 2007.

 In May 2011, after James Daunt and Alexander Mamut were introduced through a mutual friend, Mamut acquired Waterstones, a UK-based bookstore chain, through Capital Fund Management Limited, a subsidiary of Mamut's A&NN company, for the equivalent of $66 million.
 Mamut then named James Daunt as the managing director of Waterstones, replacing Dominic Myers.
 Mamut later sold off a majority stake in April 2018 to Elliott Advisors, valuing the company at $250 million with N M Rothschild & Sons handling the deal, and Elliott retained James Daunt as CEO of Waterstones.

 Mamut became the sole owner of the SUP Media in December 2012.
-In 2013, he acquired Lenta.ru, By 2014, he became the Chairman of Rambler&Co.a Russian news website.
+In 2013, he acquired Lenta.ru.
+By 2014, he became the Chairman of Rambler&Co.a Russian news website.
 In 2014, he fired Galina Timchenko, the editor of Lenta.ru, for publishing an interview with a far-right Ukrainian nationalist.
 She was replaced by a pro-Kremlin journalist.

 He acquired sports betting firm Rambler in 2016, selling a 46.5 percent stake to Sberbank in December 2019.
 Mamut was subsequently involved in an intellectual property rights dispute between Rambler and Sberbank.

-A&NN acquired two Moscow art-house cinemas, also showing some foreign mass market films - “Pioneer” in 2008, and the Khudozhestvenny in 2016.
+A&NN acquired two Moscow art-house cinemas, also showing some foreign mass market films - "Pioneer" in 2008, and the Khudozhestvenny in 2016.
 In 2017, they acquired movie chains Cinema Park and Formula Kino.

 In 2020, Mamut sold Rambler to Sberbank.
+Sberbank acquired 45% of shares in Rambler Group from Mamut in 2020, whereby Sberbank's share in Rambler Group increased to 100%.

+He fled Russia after the start of the Russian invasion of Ukraine in 2022, reportedly selling everything he had in Russia except his apartment before the military operations started.
+Forbes said his wealth was at $1.3B in Jan 2025, and that he lived in Tel Aviv, Israel.